nuspell/misc-nuspell/2-word-lists/Word-List-Files.md

-This page has been generated on 2018-04-03 at 20:39 by `misc-hunspell/2-wordlists/3-report.sh`.
+This page has been generated on 2018-04-23 at 15:20 by `misc-hunspell/2-word-lists/3-report.sh`.
 Do not edit this page manually.
-See also `Affix-file-analysis-of-publicly-available-dictionaries.md`, `Dictionaries-and-Contacts.md` and `Dictionary-Packages.md`
+See also many other markdown documentation.

-## Affix files
+## Word List Files

-A total of 21 different wordlist files are available.
-Wordlist files which are made available via symbolic links are excluded.
-Note that each wordlist file has a unique name.
+A total of 21 different word list files are available.
+Word list files which are made available via symbolic links are excluded.
+Note that each word list file has a unique name.
 Normally, these are installed in `/usr/share/dict/`.
 Note that medical word lists such as `wgerman-medical` and non-standard length word lists such as `wamerican-huge`, `wamerican-insane`, `wamerican-large`, `wamerican-small`, `wbritish-huge`, `wbritish-insane`, `wbritish-large`, `wbritish-small`, `wcanadian-huge`, `wcanadian-insane`, `wcanadian-large`, `wcanadian-small` and `scowl` are omitted.

 | Package | Version | Filename | Lines |
 |---|---|---|--:|